uselagoon/lagoon/docs/administering_lagoon/rbac.md

 ## Roles

 When assigning a user to a group, you need to provide a role for that user inside this group.
 Each one of the 5 current existing roles gives the user different permissions to the group and projects assigned to the group.
+Here are the roles that are currently found in Lagoon:

+### Platform Wide Roles

+##### Platform Wide Admin

+The platform wide admin has access to everything across all of Lagoon.
+That includes dangerous mutations like deleting all projects.
+Use very very very carefully.

+##### Platform Wide Owner

+The platform wide owner has access to every Lagoon Group, like the Role Owner, and can be used if you need a user that needs access to everything but you don't want to assign the user to every Group.

+### Group Roles

+##### Owner

+The owner role can do everything within a Group and it's associated Projects.
+They can add manage users of group.
+Be careful with this role, it can delete projects and production environments!

+##### Maintainer

+The maintainer role can do everything within a Group and it's associated Projects except deleting the project itself or the production environment.
+They can add manage users of group.

+##### Developer

+The developer role has ssh access only to development environments.
+This role cannot access, update or delete the production environment.
+They can run a sync task with the production environment as a source, but not as the destination.
+Cannot manage users of Group. - IMPORTANT: This role does not prevent the deployment of the production environment as a deployment is triggered via a Git Push!
+You need to make sure that your Git server prevents these users to push into the branch defined as production environment.

+##### Reporter

+The reporter role has view access only.
+They cannot access any environments via SSH or make modifications to them.
+They can run Cache Clear Task.
+This role is mostly used for Stakeholders to have access to Lagoon UI and Logging.

+##### Guest

+The guest role has the same privileges as the Reporter role listed above.

 Here is a table that lists the roles and the access they have: